 Practical Tips for Visiting NYC

 Other people who have traveled longer days have also taken the opportunity to visit Philadelphia, Boston, and/or even Niagara Falls.
-It all depends on your budget and the days you have to travel.
+But, of course, it all depends on your budget and the days you have to travel.

 Transportation in New York: How to Get around the City?

 New York is a city to explore on foot.
 An easy way to get around is the subway, and if you are traveling with more people, a taxi or Uber at night is advisable.

 Is the New York City Pass Worth It?

 The New York Pass is a card that saves you money on tickets to the city’s top attractions.

-We bought it because we wanted to visit paid sightseeing.
+We bought them because we wanted to visit paid sightseeing.
 Only with the entrance to three attractions do you cover the cost of the one-day card.

 Top attractions included in the card: